The 8 Best Vibrating Foam Rollers for Muscle Soreness

 vibrating foam roller vs massage gun

-Massage guns deliver the same physiological benefits as vibrating foam rollers, but in a different way.
 While vibrating foam rollers deliver vibrating massage, massage guns apply high-speed percussion therapy – delivering quick bursts of pressure to a stiff and painful targeted area – to relieve trigger points and muscle soreness.

-The main advantage of massage guns over a vibrating foam roller is the ability to target specific areas and the different massage heads that do this.
 Also, Massage guns require less “work” because you can just hold them against a muscle while vibrating foam rollers require lying down and adjusting yourself each time you want to change the treatment area.

 Our favorite massage gun is the Hydragun, which is powerful enough for workout recovery, yet gentle enough to treat back pain from sciatica.
 See the list of massage guns pros and cons to help you decide.